mghildiy/kafka-learning/README.md

 * Exactly once: Message processing and offset commit are part of same transaction(using transational API)

 ### Brokers
-* Kafka cluster is a group of kaska servers called brokers
+* Kafka cluster is a group of kafka servers called brokers
 * Clients send connection request + metadata to any one of the broker, called bootstrap broker, and receives back all the information for cluster like list of brokers, topics, partitions
 * Clients can then use this information to connect to any one of the broker it wants
 * Each partition is replicated number of times decided by replication factor, thus providing availability and resiliency against failures of partitions